bigchaindb/bigchaindb/README.md

 - `make test-watch`: Run all tests and wait.
 Every time you change code, tests will be run again.
 - `make cov`: Check code coverage and open the result in the browser.
 - `make doc`: Generate HTML documentation and open it in the browser.
+- `make clean`: Remove all build, test, coverage and Python artifacts.
+- `make reset`: Stop and REMOVE all containers.
+WARNING: you will LOSE all data stored in BigchainDB.

 To view all commands available, run `make`.